abiandreb/wordpress-local-docker/README.md

-# WordPress Docker Compose Setup
+# Setup Wordpress for local development with Docker Compose

 This repository contains a Docker Compose setup for running WordPress with Nginx as a web server and PHP-FPM.